spreedated/codewarssolutions/README.md

 This is a repo for some challanges CodeWars.com<br/>
 Feel free to add/complete/contribute to any unsolved challange!

+Find solutions in the "Solutions" project and their tests in the "Tests" project.

 ---

 ### Enjoying this?